6. Continued Conversation

 - Parenting in the Wired World (from Wired Magazine)

-- iParent101.com (led by clinical psychologist, Dr. Adam Pletter)
+- iParent101.com (led by a clinical psychologist, Dr. Adam Pletter)

 With all the right resources parents shall be ready to raise the next generation of resilient, responsible and digitally aware children, making the future of “digital revolution” bright.